ujjesha1312/Airline-assistant-project/README.md

 ## HOW IT WORKS:(Under the Hood)
--System Message – Sets the context for the AI assistant, including sales promotions and policies -Chat Function – Handles conversation history, user messages, and generates responses using OpenAI GPT-4 -Tools – Custom functions like get_ticket_price fetch ticket prices dynamically -Gradio Interface – Provides an interactive chat UI for users to communicate with the assistant
+System Message – Sets the context for the AI assistant, including sales promotions and policies

+Chat Function – Handles conversation history, user messages, and generates responses using OpenAI GPT-4

+Tools – Custom functions like get_ticket_price fetch ticket prices dynamically

+Gradio Interface – Provides an interactive chat UI for users to communicate with the assistant

 ## Project Structure:
 Airline-assistant-project/